-Health care in France is funded by a dual system of health insurance comprising:
+Health care is funded by a dual system of health insurance comprising:

-- A State controlled health insurance social security system, called l’assurance maladie and;
+- A State controlled health insurance social security system, the l’assurance maladie and;

 - A separate voluntary health insurance system called assurance complémentaire provided through mutual organisations and private insurers.